madeInLagny/TDR-EN-BLOG/_posts/2025-08-11-duty-drawback-us-importers-guide-tariffs-refunds-e-commerce-retail.md

 ---

-If your business regularly imports goods and then exports them, destroys them, or handles international returns, you may qualify for duty drawback.
-Contact Trade Duty Refund to learn how to maximize your recovery and ensure compliance with CBP regulations.
+## If your business regularly imports goods and then exports them, destroys them, or handles international returns, you may qualify for duty drawback.
+Contact [Trade Duty Refund](https://tradedutyrefund.com?utm_source=Blog&utm_medium=Article&utm_campaign=202500811Article) to learn how to maximize your recovery and ensure compliance with CBP regulations.

----